-This retro Butterscotch Pie is certain to become a family favorite.
-The buttery custard has a velvet-like texture that’s only enhanced by the fluffy meringue on top.
+This retro Southern Butterscotch Pie recipe is certain to become a family favorite.
+The buttery homemade custard filling has a velvet-like texture that’s only enhanced by the fluffy meringue on top.
 It’s a glorious sweet ending to any meal.

+Are you looking for the best butterscotch pie recipe?
+Look no further, I’ve got you!
 Butterscotch isn’t a flavor that you see terribly often in baked goods.
 I’m not certain why, that’s the case.
-If you’re a fan of caramel, as I am, it’s an easy transition from caramel to butterscotch sweets.
+If you’re a fan of caramel as I am, it’s an easy transition from caramel to butterscotch sweets.
 Desserts like butterscotch brownies and loaded butterscotch cookies are two recipes you’ll find here in the MSSK recipe index that remain fan favorites.
 Rightly so, my family also loves them both.
 Butterscotch is nostalgic in many ways for me so, that moves it to the top of my favorites list.

-- A very important step in making the filling for this pie, is tempering the egg yolks before adding to the saucepan.
-Gently warming them with a small amount of the hot liquid will prevent the egg from scrambling when adding them to the pan.
+- A very important step in making the filling for this pie, is tempering the egg yolks before adding them to the saucepan.
+Tempering basically means the gentle warming of the beaten egg yolks with a small amount of the hot liquid.
+Doing it this way, will prevent the egg from scrambling when adding them to the rest of the warm ingredients in the saucepan.

-- Should any pesky lumps form in the filling, press the custard through a fine mesh sieve to smooth.
+- How do you remove lumps from Butterscotch Pie filling?
+Should any pesky lumps form in the butterscotch pudding, press the custard through a fine mesh sieve to smooth.

 - When spreading the meringue on top of the pie, it’s best to take it all the way to the edge of the filling and crust to “seal” the filling.
 This will protect it from becoming “weepy” when baking the meringue.

-- The custard is delicate so, it needs ample chill time to set.
+- Can you make Butterscotch Pie in advance?
+The custard is delicate, so it needs ample chill time to set.
 At least 8 hours or overnight is best.

 Thanks for visiting come back soon!